Advertising vs. Content Marketing vs. Content Advertising: What's the Difference?

 Ebooks provide you with an inexpensive way to establish credibility.
 Although you have to invest either time and/or resources to create it, once it’s completed, distribution is a lot simpler than having to print and sell a book.

-You can either self-publish them in a large platform, such as Amazon, or you can make them downloadable once a prospect provides you with their email address (bonus points: This strategy helps you expand your contacts list).
+You can either self-publish them on a large platform (such as Amazon) or you can make them downloadable on your website once a prospect provides you with their email address (bonus points: This strategy helps you expand your contacts list).

 Another huge benefit of an ebook is that they are a valuable tool that doesn’t make your prospects feel like you’re pushing a sale.